Workforce Disclosure Initiative

 The Workforce Disclosure Initiative (WDI) aims to improve corporate transparency and accountability on workforce issues, provide companies and investors with comprehensive and comparable data and help increase the provision of good jobs worldwide.

-The WDI investor coalition is made up of 52 institutions, with $6.5 trillion in assets under management.
+The WDI investor coalition is made up of 53 institutions, with $7.5 trillion in assets under management.
 Through our annual survey and engagement programme we generate new data on workforce practices, which our signatories integrate into their investment analysis, and practical insights on how to address salient workforce issues.
 In 2020, 141 global companies took part in the Initiative, demonstrating their commitment to transparency – a 20 per cent increase on 2019.
-Click the button in the banner above to view who those leading companies are.
-Our analysis on all the data submitted by the companies will be published on 31 March.
+Click the button in the banner above to view who those leading companies are and our 2020 analysis of the data submitted.